elusivecodes/FyrePeriod/README.md

 **Equals**

-Determine if this period equals another Period.
+Determine whether this period equals another Period.

 - `$other` is the *Period* to compare against.